-The following is a list of Frequently Asked Questions related to Parks & Trails Council of Minnesota’s 2017 Land Project for Frontenac State Park
+The following is a list of Frequently Asked Questions related to Parks & Trails Council of Minnesota’s (P&TC) 2017 Land Project for Frontenac State Park

-Provides opportunities to enhance the user experience of the park.
+Adding this land provides opportunities to enhance the user experience of the park.
 This land holds a stunning overlook and incredible birding opportunities that would provide unique trail experiences.
 Other potential uses that could be explored are a group picnic site and group or walk-in campsites.

 In 2015, through conversations with community members, P&TC’s then-president, Mike Tegeder, learned that the private landowners were interested in selling.
 Tegeder was invited to walk the land, including trekking up to the top of the bluff to see the vista.
 This experience left no doubt in his mind that the land belonged in the park.